If you are a Shared Owner then you have the opportunity to buy more shares in your home. This is known as staircasing.

 The greater the share you buy in your home, the less rent you will pay and if you staircase to 100% you will pay no rent and become an outright owner.
 It is entirely up to you if you want to staircase.

-Increasing the share of your home that you own is called ‘staircasing’.
 Most Shared Owners have the right to staircase, but you should check your lease to make sure.

-In order to continue you must complete a Staircasing Instruction Form, which you can find below.
+In order to start the process you must complete a Staircasing Instruction Form, which you can find below.
 You will also need to select a surveyor from our approved list of independent valuers, and pay for a valuation.
-Once the valuation is received then if you decide to proceed you will need to complete a ‘Notice to Proceed form’, and instruct a solicitor.
-We will instruct our solicitor simultaneously.
+Once the valuation is received then if you decide to proceed you will need to complete a Notice to Proceed form, and instruct a solicitor.
+We will instruct our solicitors at the same time.